Master's Programme in Implementation, Transformative Learning and Sustainability

 Check the application guide for information on how to apply and what other supporting documents you need to submit.

-• capacity to apply critical systems thinking within socio-ecological settings, taking manifest complexity and goal conflicts into account,
+• enhance your capacity to apply critical systems thinking within health and sustainability challenges that interest you, taking complexity and goal conflicts into account.

 Student profile